googleapis/googleapis.github.io/gapic-generators/configuration.md

 structure describing an API request and an output structure describing the API response.
 Providing discrete arguments can yield a better client library experience in some cases.

-_NOTE:_ We expect that, by convention, Google APIs will specify these in a separate file, and a pre-processing step will populate the annotations in this section.

 ### Annotations